mueller-lab/PyFRAP/README.md

 ## Installation

 PyFRAP can be installed in different ways.
-We provide different installation scripts that allow an easy installation of PyFRAP in combination with Anaconda, including all necessary
+We provide installation scripts that allow an easy installation of PyFRAP in combination with Anaconda, including all necessary
 Python packages and external softwares.
 Installation instructions can be found [here](https://github.com/alexblaessle/PyFRAP/wiki/Installation#short).

-If you familiar with Python and git, you can install PyFRAP via
+If you are familiar with Python and git, you can install PyFRAP via

 	git clone https://github.com/alexblaessle/PyFRAP